Home

 When submitting a Spark job in a cluster with Yarn, Yarn allocates Executor containers to perform the job on different nodes.

-ResourceManager handles memory requests and allocates executor container up to maximum allocation size settled by yarn.scheduler.maximum-allocation-mb configuration.
+ResourceManager handles memory requests and allocates executor containers up to the maximum allocation size settled by yarn.scheduler.maximum-allocation-mb configuration.
 Memory requests higher than the specified value will not take effect.

 One ExecutorContainer is just one JVM.
-And the entire ExecutorContainer memory area is divided into three sections:
+The entire ExecutorContainer memory area is divided into three sections:

 Heap memory